canonical-web-and-design/tutorials.ubuntu.com/examples/get-started-canonical-kubernetes/get-started-canonical-kubernetes.md

 5. You will then be asked to enter a descriptive name for the JAAS controller.
 We suggest using *jaas*.

-6. JAAS users with existing models, might first need to switch to the relevant model:
+6. JAAS users with existing models might first need to switch to the relevant model.
+To see all your models:
 `$ juju models`

+7. To select the relevant one, run:
 `$ juju switch <model-name>`